HRNavaei/Carinfo/readme.md

 Important: After importing the collection into Postman, don’t forget to select the ‘production’ environment in the software.
 You can choose the desired environment from the menu in the top-right corner of the screen.

+After loading the requests, use the Sign Up request to create your own account.
+You may sign in with existing accounts.
+To do that, open the Sign In request and use one of the following credentials:
+To log in as a regular user:

+- Email: public_user@gmail.com
+- Password: 123456

+To log in as an admin:

+- Email: public_admin@gmail.com
+- Password: 123456

 ---

 # وب اپلیکیشن Carinfo